klunghamer/Closet_App/README.md

 -**Javascript, HTML, CSS**
 -The app is written entirely in Javascript, and the structure and styling were implemented with HTML and CSS.

+### Unsolved Problems

+**AWS**
+-Multiple attempts were made to allow the user to upload and retrieve their own photos using AWS and multer, so that would be a feature to reevaluate later on.